 Daniel J. Layden concentrates his practice on insurance coverage disputes.
-He represents the world’s largest carriers in sophisticated coverage, bad faith and reinsurance litigation involving multiple products, including directors and officers, errors and omissions, fiduciary, employment practices liability, general liability and property & casualty coverage disputes.
+He represents the world’s largest carriers in sophisticated coverage, bad faith and reinsurance litigation involving multiple product lines, including directors and officers, errors and omissions, fiduciary, employment practices liability, reps and warranties, general liability, healthcare, and property & casualty coverage disputes.

 - CIGNA Corp. v.
-Executive Risk Indemnity Inc. and Nutmeg Insurance Company – Won summary judgment and held appeal on behalf of both Insurers in $20 million coverage and bad faith case arising from underlying ERISA class action.
+Executive Risk Indemnity Inc. and Nutmeg Insurance Company – Won summary judgment and appeal on behalf of both insurers in $20 million coverage and bad faith case arising from underlying ERISA class action.

 - HSB Group, Inc. v.
 SVB Underwriting, LTD – Successfully represented plaintiff in Insurer v.
 Insurer dispute resulting in multi-million jury verdict for client and implicating foreseeability of loss under tail coverage policy.